 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-You'll study one compulsory language module in Spanish.
+You'll study a compulsory language module in Spanish.